tomislav/Simplify-Swift/README.md

 ## License

-Simplify-Swift is available under the MIT license.
+SimplifySwift is available under the MIT license.
 See the LICENSE file for more info.